jrparadis/domainnamegenerator/README.md

 # domainnamegenerator
-generates domain names and checks if they are available for purchase.
+generates short domain names and checks if they are available for purchase.